-Our SEN information report was updated in February 2020.
+Our SEN information report was updated in May 2021.

 At Shotton Primary School we see everyone as individuals, valuing their unique qualities.
 With this comes a vital requirement to meet their often diverse learning needs, ensuring that every child is equipped with the necessary skills, knowledge, understanding and personal qualities to positively follow the life that they choose.

 At Shotton Primary School provision for all pupils is delivered according to an identified level of need.
 All pupils have the right to expect good to outstanding teaching from a range of highly skilled and qualified staff.
 Learning should be differentiated in class to meet wide ranging needs alongside specific targeted interventions to support individual children.
 This differentiation can involve diverse techniques; different expected outcomes or ways of recording or accessing information; multi-sensory approaches and learning which accounts for different learning styles.
 This should not be seen as an exhaustive list.